Inside: Discover 50 family read alouds from eight different genres you and your family will love reading!

 Pippi Longstocking by Astrid Lindgren

 I grew up watching Pippi Longstocking and loved her.
-I recently read the book to my girls and
+I recently read the book to my girls and had no idea they would love it so much.
+They could not wait for me to read it each day.

 The Hundred Dresses by Eleanor Estes